Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 - Visitor Count (Footfall): The total number of people entering a store, indicating popularity and marketing effectiveness.

 - Dwell Time: How long visitors stay, a powerful indicator of engagement.
-For instance, Costco visitors average 37.3 minutes, compared to Walmart (31.8 minutes) and Target (28.7 minutes), suggesting a more immersive experience that can lead to larger basket sizes.
+According to Placer.ai data, Costco visitors average 37.3 minutes, compared to Walmart (31.8 minutes) and Target (28.7 minutes), suggesting a more immersive experience that leads to larger basket sizes.

 - Conversion Rate: The percentage of visitors who make a purchase, calculated by comparing foot traffic to POS data.